Franchised elderly care Sussex

 Great news Our multi award winning care brand stands for great care, trust, family business values, great customer service and great jobs.

-The county was named as the best area in England for a family to thrive
+This county was named as the best area in England for a family to thrive

 The population of Sussex is older than the national average and is expected to grow year on year.